isaiahadekanye/Parallel-API/readme.md

-Hatchways APi built using NodeJS, ExpressJS, Request and Aysnc.
+APi built using NodeJS, ExpressJS, Request and Aysnc.

 To run node index.js.